 - Diversion.
 In some states, certain defendants have the opportunity to “divert” their case out of the criminal court system (and avoid a criminal record) by successfully completing a rehabilitation program.
 These programs are usually available to first-time offenders charged with non-violent DUI crimes only.
 If the defendant fails to complete the program and/or commits another offense, he or she will likely be prosecuted for the original DUI charge in addition to subsequent offenses.

 - Reinstatement of driver’s license.
-Even in states where the courts do not have mandatory education and/or treatment, the Department of Motor Vehicles often requires education and/or treatment programs as a condition for reinstatement of an offender’s driver’s license.
+Even in states where the courts do not have mandatory education or treatment, the Department of Motor Vehicles often requires education or treatment programs as a condition for the reinstatement of an offender’s driver’s license.

 Therapies for Treating Alcoholism

-In 2013, 22.7 million persons needed treatment for an illicit drug or alcohol problem, according to the Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health.
+In another recent year, 22.7 million persons needed treatment for an illicit drug or alcohol problem, according to the Substance Abuse and Mental Health Services Administration’s National Survey on Drug Use and Health.
 According to the National Institute on Drug Abuse, combining medication with behavioral therapy is the best way to ensure success for most patients.